 Watch out!
 Triggerfish bite

-Be careful when putting your hand in the tank–especially when first introducing the fish to your tank.
+Be careful when putting your hand in the tank–especially when first introducing this saltwater fish to your tank.
 Picasso triggerfish have been known to bite, and their teeth pack a punch…or bite…yeowch!

 As mentioned earlier, humu humus are also extremely territorial, which might give them another reason to bite.

 What’s that noise you say?
 Does it sound like grunting?
-If so, that maybe your Picasso triggerfish trying to get your attention.
+If so, that might be your Picasso triggerfish trying to get your attention.
 That’s right, this species communicates (oftentimes aggression) by grunting.

 Picasso triggerfish compatibility